cnmodel/cnmodel/README.md

 About CNModel
 =============

 CNModel is a Python-based interface to NEURON models of cochlear nucleus neurons, synapses, network connectivity.
-To drive the model with sound stimuli, a bridge to the MATLAB model of Zilaney et al (2010, 2014)  of auditory nerve fiber spike trains to acoustic stimuli is provided, or a Python-based version of the model from Rudnicki and Hemmert can be used.
+To drive the model with sound stimuli, the Zilaney et al (2010, 2014) auditory periphery model is used to generate auditory nerve spike trains (either via the "cochlea" Python package or by the original MATLAB model; see below).
 The overall goal is to provide a platform for modeling networks of cochlear nucleus neurons with different levels of biological realism in the context of an accurate simulation of auditory nerve input.

 At the lowest level are NEURON-based implementations of ion channels and synapses.
 Ion channel models for potassium channels are derived largely from the measurements and models of Rothman and Manis (2003abc), and Kanold and Manis (1999, 2001); other channels are derived or modified from the literature.
 Cell models are in turn based on the insertion of ion channels in densities based on measurements in guinea pig and mouse.
 The "point" somatic cell models, which form the base set of models in CNModel, replicate the data reported in the original papers.